-Principles of plant propagation from seed, cutting, budding, grafting, layering, division and tissue culture.
+2 hours lecture, 3 hours laboratory Principles of plant propagation from seed, cutting, budding, grafting, layering, division and tissue culture.
 Greenhouses, cold frames, mist chambers and other propagating structures will be discussed along with stock selection, use of rooting hormones, proper sanitation procedures, and protection of young seedlings from disease.
 Lab exercises include propagation of plant material by various methods as well as working with various structures, tools and equipment common to plant propagation.
+CSU

-3 UNITS 130 PLANT PEST CONTROL
+130 PLANT PEST CONTROL

 Identification and control of insects, mites, spiders, snails, weeds and diseases that affect ornamental plants.
-Emphasis morphological and phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
-Control methods will stress integrated management.
+Emphasis is on morphological and phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
+Control methods will stress integrated pest management.